iron-bound-designs/exchange-addon-licensing/readme.md

 version of your products.
 By installing the wpMandrill plugin, these notifications will be automatically sent out using Mandrill's HTTP API instead of `wp_mail()`.
 This should significantly improve the speed notifications are sent at.

+5. [Manual Purchases](https://ithemes.com/purchase/manual-purchases-add-on/).
+The Manual Purchases add-on allows you to manually create license keys if needed.

 ## Help

 Formal documentation will be available at launch, but every admin page has a _Help_ tab with inline help for that screen.